Myco

 What worked

-The hybrid rendering strategy — GPU for terminal and text, native webview for TLDraw canvas — let each panel type use the right tool without compromising the others.
-The folder-first philosophy (everything saves to .myco/ and .planning/) paid off when adding the heartbeat cap: LLM-driven health checks are configured as JSON in .myco/heartbeats/ and results render in a GPU panel — no new persistence layer needed.
+The hybrid rendering strategy — GPU for terminal and text, native webview for Excalidraw canvas — let each panel type use the right tool without compromising the others.
+The folder-first philosophy (everything saves to .myco/ and .planning/) paid off repeatedly: heartbeat jobs are JSON in .myco/heartbeats/, canvas sketches are .excalidraw files, and the upcoming file-based workflows will be .myco/workflows/*.json — no new persistence layers needed.
 Intervention detection turned out to be the feature that actually changes the daily workflow.
+The Warp feature audit (Phase 11-14 planning) proved that product direction research before building prevents wasted phases.

 What broke